justinmahar/SublimeCSAutocompletePlus/README.md

 ```

+### Data-Hiding With Private Member Exclusion

+CoffeeScript doesn't provide an explicit way to hide properties and methods of a class.
+[According to Jeremy Ashkenas](https://groups.google.com/forum/#!topic/coffeescript/jgG7DhvyzzM), creator of coffeescript:

+> The norm in JavaScript is that hiding stuff is not that big of a deal, and you prefix private properties of an object with an underscore, as a convention.

+So, it's left up to you.

+The convention I've seen most often is to simply prefix your private members with an underscore `_`.
+This is all well and fine until your autocomplete list is all cluttered up with things you don't care/want to see.

+But worry not!
+You can define regular expressions to exclude any members of your choosing.
+By default, members starting with an underscore are not shown.
+See the configuration section for how to add/remove exclusions.

 ### Goto Definition

 Goto Definition is useful for finding where a class, function, or variable was defined or declared.
 Again, searching is performed from the current view and branches out to other files if nothing is found.
 With this, you can quickly jump between classes and zoom to functions&mdash;even ones defined in other files&mdash;with ease.